SanguShellz/GTA5VersionSwitcher/README.md

 # GTA5 Version Switcher

 ## Overview
 This tool lets you easily switch between different versions of GTA V. You can go back to an older version, use a modded setup (like REAL VR, Geo11, or updated mods that don't work with RRAL VR), or return to the original vanilla version for online play or updates.
-Just follow the steps below to set up and use the installer.
+Just follow the steps below to set up and use the switcher.

 ---